mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 - Best case scenario,
   you correct yourself and move on.
-- Hopefully you'll slip the correct pronoun into the conversation ASAP.
+- Hopefully you'll slip the correct name/pronoun into the conversation asap.
 - You can apologize later,
   but I'd rather you just get it right the next time.
+  The sooner the better.
 - Please don't make a big fuss about it, especially in a group setting.

-Pronouns can be hard if you've never had to think about them before.
+Pronouns can be hard
+if you've never had to think about them before.
 Most people use them without even noticing.
-The best way to start getting pronouns right for people, is to make pronouns intentional.
-It takes some **practice**,
-but you can **start noticing** every single pronoun you use.
+Pronouns are instinct,
+and if you're not paying attention to them, you'll get them wrong without even realizing it.

+So it's time for everyone to start practicing.
+Make an effort to notice *every pronoun you ever use*, It takes some **work**, but it's worth the effort.
 Once you are paying attention, it's much easier to adjust from one situation to the next.